dfki-ric-underactuated-lab/double_pendulum/CONTRIBUTING.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+Please try to follow the software guidelines from this repository as described in the documentation.

+If you contribute a controller, please

+1. Create a .rst file in the docs/text folder in which you explain how the controller works.
+If possible add references.
+2. Write meaningful docstrings for your code (numpy doctring format).
+3. If your controller requires additional libraries, add them to src/python/setup.py (for python libraries) or add them to the installation guide.